osm3000/PyRobo2D/README.md

     - Detectable means sensors can detect it
     - Collidable means they prevent the robot from going further.
 - [ ] Rename the window class to be the environment class
-- [ ] Make the agent generic (it doesn't see the dictionary of actions, only the number of actions needed)
+- [x] Make the agent generic (it doesn't see the dictionary of actions, only the number of actions needed)
-- [ ] Add a small function that builds walls surrounding the window
+- [x] Add a small function that builds walls surrounding the window
+  - Will be done manually for now
 - [ ] Create a special class for *maps*
 - [x] Add a name for the class instance
 - [ ] Enable adding noise to the sensors
     - The sensor can be randomly goes offline
     - The sensor can have false readings
 - [ ] Integrate my NN into one of the agents and test it
-- [ ] Enable the removal of an object (a ball for example) during the game
+- [x] Enable the removal of an object (a ball for example) during the game
 - [ ] Restructure the collision detection in a nicer way.

 ## Questions: